 This gem of a museum proves that contemporary art can be thought provoking and fun all at once.

-Once inside, note the uniquely warm natural lighting; more than 50 percent of the building's exterior wall area is a double skin façade, with insulating tinted curtain walls and an interior of Monopan©, a translucent, honeycomb patterned material that allows natural light in without glare.
+Once inside, note the uniquely warm, natural lighting; more than 50 percent of the building's exterior wall is a double-skin façade, with insulating tinted curtain walls and an interior of Monopan©, a translucent, honeycomb patterned material that allows natural light in without glare.

-MCA Denver features five galleries: Photography, Paper Works, Large Works, New Media, and Projects, each with rotating exhibits - guaranteeing that every visit to the museum offers a new experience.
+MCA Denver features five galleries — Photography, Paper Works, Large Works, New Media and Projects — each with rotating exhibits to guarantee that every visit to the museum offers a new experience.
 Make your way through the inviting stillness, taking time to linger if a piece catches your eye.

-Before heading to the next Denver art destination, stop in at Shop MCA, selling books, DVDs, clothing, and limited edition works of art - it's a perfect spot for an offbeat gift for the art lover in your family.
+Before heading to the next Denver art destination, stop in at Shop MCA, selling books, DVDs, clothing and limited-edition works of art.
+It's the perfect spot for an off-beat gift for the art lover in your family.

 TIME SPENT: 1.5 hours